 - Replace your toothbrush every three to four months or sooner if the bristles are frayed or you have been sick.
 Your child's toothbrush may need more frequent replacements.

-If you are more susceptible to infections due to a systemic disease, the flu, chemotherapy or radiation treatments, taking extra safeguards to prevent bacteria exposure may be worthwhile.
+If you are more susceptible to infections due to an autoimmune disease, the flu, chemotherapy or radiation treatments, taking extra safeguards to prevent bacteria exposure may be worthwhile.
 These individuals should replace their toothbrush more often than the usual three to four months and consider using an antimicrobial mouthwash on the brush to reduce the

 Whether you're sick or healthy, wash your hands before brushing your teeth to prevent transferring germs to your mouth.